 In three ways: (1) you can schedule an appointment on The Writing Center website, (2) you can call for an appointment at 818.252.5232, or (3) you can walk into the Writing Center and talk to a tutor (if one is available and not helping another student).

 What kind of assignments can I bring?
 Can I bring in things that are not for a class?

 You can bring in any piece of writing, even if it is not for a class.

 What do I need to bring with me?

-You should try to bring everything related to the writing project, including the assignment, books, outlines, drafts, and previous feedback.
-Tutors will look at your work on a laptop or tablet, but working from a phone screen will be difficult.
+You should try to bring everything related to the writing project, including the assignment, written drafts, readings, outlines, and previous feedback.
+You can bring printed copies or have the materials on your laptop or tablet.
+(Note: Tutors will have a difficult time reading your materials from a phone.)